 This means you should get an understanding of new technologies because this is another skill that employers usually look for on resumes.

-Frequently Asked Questions About Key Skills to put on Resume
+Frequently Asked Questions About Key Skills to put in a CV

 What are Computer Skills to put on a Resume?